jasminexie/100-days-css/README.md

 PRs will not be merged if:

 * They are spam, irrelevent, or offensive.
-These PRs will be marked as `invalid`.
 * They are existing, non bug-fixing modifications of another challenge.
 * The `README.md` of other existing challenges are modified.
 Please respect other contributors' work and leave them as they are!

-If a PR meets any of the above criteria, you will have a 7-day period to edit your PR before it is marked as "invalid".
+If a PR meets any of the above criteria, you will have a 7-day period to edit your PR before it is marked as `invalid`.

 I will request changes if: